Jordan Fisher: Film

 In 2019, Fisher was cast as John Ambrose McClaren in To All the Boys: P.S.
 I Still Love You.
 In 2020, he portrayed the role of Jake Taylor in the Netflix original movie Work It.

 In April 2021, it was announced that Fisher had been cast in the upcoming film Field Notes on Love as Hugo, starring alongside Liv and Maddie co-star Dove Cameron.

+Other work

+In 2026, Fisher voiced Raoul, Vicomte de Chagny in Erin A. Craig's audiobook Our Strange Duet (2026), a new reimagining and followup to Andrew Lloyd Webber's musical The Phantom of the Opera.

 Personal life

 Fisher is married to his childhood sweetheart Ellie Woods.
 They announced their engagement on May 29, 2019, and were going to marry on July 25, 2020, but the wedding was delayed due to COVID-19.
 They married on November 21, 2020, in a private ceremony at Walt Disney World.
 In December 2021, the couple announced via Instagram that they were expecting their first child, a son.
 On June 7, 2022, the couple welcomed a son named Riley William.